-The environmental impacts of bottled water are massive – plus it’s insanely expensive, about 10 times the price of petrol!
-So using a reusable bottle is a simple switch.
-There are cheap glass ones in supermarkets (I like the Voss brand), otherwise stainless steel ones like these from Earth Bottles are sustainable and pretty.
+The environmental impacts of bottled water are massive – plus it’s insanely expensive: about 10 times the price of petrol!
+Using a reusable bottle is a simple switch.
+I love these stainless steel Earth Bottles – sustainable and pretty.

 Once you’ve got one, most restaurants/cafés are happy to refill your bottle if you ask nicely.
 Plus, cool water refill stations are popping up in many cities that offer filtered and cold water (still and sparkling) at a fraction of the price of bottled water.

 8. BYO container and cutlery for takeaway and leftovers.

 When buying takeaway or getting ready to bring home leftovers, ask the restaurant if you can get the food in your own reusable container instead of using their standard plastic or styrofoam ones.
 Also, when eating takeaway on the go, bring your own cutlery.
 (Just keep a reusable zip-lock bag in your handbag to put your dirty container/fork/spoon in.)

 9. Choose items made of, or packaged in, non-plastic materials.